alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 ## Inspiration

-The albatross is an amazing bird: it feeds and even sleeps in flight, only ever touching ground to mate on some remote island.
+The albatross is an amazing bird: it only ever touching ground to mate on some remote island.
-It is not clear if it ever rests in the sea where it is vulnerable.
+It is not clear if it ever rests in the sea where it is vulnerable, but it seems that it can do everything in flight, like feeding and even sleeping.

 ## 📝 Previous Designs